Dmitry Rybolovlev: AS Monaco

+Apple Tree Partners

+In 2012, the family trust of Dmitry Rybolovlev partnered with an American venture capitalist Seth Harrison, and his firm Apple Tree Partners (ATP), to establish a life sciences investment fund.
+Since its foundation, the fund has supported many US startup pharmaceutical developers working on promising drugs for serious illnesses.
+The Rybolovlev family trust, through its legal entities has contributed roughly 99% of the total $2.7 billion invested into the fund.

+In 2025, the Rybolovlev family trust structures filed a petition in the Cayman Islands, where ATP Life Science Ventures is registered, seeking the fund’s winding up and alleging mismanagement by its general partner, Seth Harrison.
+The petition cited concerns such as excessive travel expenses charged to the fund and alleged pressure to finance investments the trust considered non-viable.
+This action followed a lawsuit initiated by Apple Tree Partners (ATP) in the Court of Chancery in Delaware, in which ATP requested that the court compel the Rybolovlev trust to resume funding certain portfolio companies, warning of potential bankruptcies without additional capital.
+In its court filings, the family trust stated that it had met all of its contractual obligations and described some of the fund’s investments as «hopeless».
+As of July 2025, the fund was valued at approximately $4 billion.

 Controversies

-Pollution of Kama river
+Pollution of Kama River

 In June 2012, Green Patrol, a Russian environmental NGO, listed Uralkali as one of the top 100 polluters in Russia, based on information gathered during the previous years.
 An expedition organized into the Perm Krai by the same NGO in 2010, when Rybolovlev was still the company's owner, revealed that Uralkali's sinks contained at least 16 harmful elements (including zinc and ammonium), exceeding the maximum permissible levels by 1,850 times.

-According to Green Patrol's President, Roman Pukalov, Uralkali failed to fully disclose a complete list of harmful elements that it routinely ejected into the local river Kama.
+According to Green Patrol's president, Roman Pukalov, Uralkali failed to fully disclose a complete list of harmful elements that it routinely ejected into the local river Kama.
 He described Kama water as "very polluted", declaring that small rivers around Berezniki had in fact turned into brine.
 Furthermore, Uralkali's environmental spending under Rybolovlev was exceptionally low.